Air France Flight 8969

-Air France Flight 8969 was an Air France flight that was hijacked on 24 December 1994 by the Armed Islamic Group of Algeria (GIA) at Houari Boumediene Airport, Algiers.
-The terrorists murdered three passengers and their intention was either to blow up the plane over the Eiffel Tower in Paris or crash the plane into it.
-When the aircraft reached Marseille, the National Gendarmerie Intervention Group (GIGN), a counter-terror unit of the French National Gendarmerie, stormed the plane and killed all four hijackers.
+Air France Flight 8969 (Operation Rock Climber) was an Air France flight that was hijacked on 24 December 1994 by the Armed Islamic Group of Algeria (GIA) at Houari Boumediene Airport, Algiers.
+The militants murdered three passengers and their intention was either to detonate the aircraft over the Eiffel Tower or the Tour Montparnasse in Paris.
+When the aircraft reached Marseille, the GIGN, a tier one counterterrorism and hostage rescue unit of the French National Gendarmerie, stormed the plane and killed all four hijackers.
+The incident led to Air France halting their flights to Algeria until 2004, two years after the end of the Algerian Civil War.

-This was the second Air France Airbus A300 to be hijacked; the first was Air France Flight 139 in Entebbe, Uganda, in 1976.
-The associated hostage-rescue operation, carried out by commandos of the Israel Defense Forces, was Operation Entebbe.

 Background

 Algeria was in a state of civil war at the time of the hijacking.
 Aircraft flying to Algeria faced the possibility of missile attacks.
 As a result, Air France's flights to Algeria had crews composed entirely of people who volunteered for the route.
-Air France had asked government officials if it absolutely had to continue flying to Algeria; by the time of the hijacking, it had not received a reply.

-Crew
+Aircraft and crew

+The aircraft involved was a 14-year old Airbus A300B2-1C, registered as F-GBEC with MSN 104 and was equipped with two General Electric CF6-50C2R engines.

-Bernard Delhemme, aged 51, was the captain of the flight.
+Bernard Dhellemme, aged 51, was the captain of the flight.
 Jean-Paul Borderie was the copilot, and Alain Bossuat was the flight engineer.
-The Airbus A300B2-1C, registered F-GBEC, had first flown on 28 February 1980.